IVACONSULTA/ragtool/docs/Files_Management.md

 # 📄 PDF Management Guide for RagTool

-This guide explains how to efficiently manage PDF documents in your ChromaDB-powered RAG system.
+This guide explains how to efficiently manage PDF documents in your FAISS-powered RAG system.

 ## 🎯 Overview

 The new PDF management system separates document processing from the main agent server, providing:

-- **Efficient startup**: Load existing ChromaDB instead of reprocessing PDFs every time
+- **Efficient startup**: Load existing FAISS vector database instead of reprocessing PDFs every time
-- **Persistent storage**: PDFs are processed once and stored in ChromaDB
+- **Persistent storage**: PDFs are processed once and stored in FAISS vector database
 - **Easy document management**: Simple CLI tools to add/remove documents
 - **Change detection**: Only reprocess PDFs when they've been modified
 - **Railway optimization**: Faster deployments with pre-processed databases